 Enter comments in the Supplier Comments section.
 This is required.
 Any information from Supplier side to Cummins, including any special comments or instructions should be entered here.
 If there is no message to be given, the supplier can simply enter "N/A" in the field.

 Once complete, click on the Submit button at the bottom of the screen.

+Step3: SR submission for approval

-Once the ROC is Submitted, the user can select Submit Documents within the Take Action section.
-The user will then click on the Submit button at the bottom of the screen to submit the entire SR to Cummins.
+Once the ROC is Submitted, the user needs to select Submit Documents within the Take Action section.
+The user will then click on the Submit button at the bottom of the screen to submit the entire SR to Cummins for approval.